MacBook keyboard and trackpad not working? Try these troubleshooting tips

 - Find the app that you want to delete and drag it from the Applications folder to the Trash.

-- Go to Finder > Empty Trash to permanently remove the app.
+- Open Trash > Empty to permanently remove the app.

-- Download and launch CleanMyMac 3 (It’s free to download).
+- Download and open CleanMyMac X — it’s free to download.

 - Click on the Uninstaller tab.